GerrySant/multimodalhugs/examples/multimodal_translation/pose2text_translation/README.md

     --max_steps 200000 \
     --predict_with_generate True
 ```
+**Note:**
+The `--config` (Optional) parameter indicates that the training arguments defined in the configuration file will be used if they have not been specified on the command line.

 >**Tip**: Adjust hyperparameters in the script or pass them via command line.
 MultimodalHugs integrates seamlessly with Hugging Face’s `Seq2SeqTrainer`, giving you flexibility for learning rates, batch sizes, evaluation intervals, etc.